Eric-Ward475/Class-Notes/English/English 1H/Writing + Grammar/Writing Essays.md

 **Conclusion**
 - Sums up your ideas; a wrap up
 - The last paragraph in your essay
+- CS must be obviously different than the TS

 **Topic Sentence (TS)**
 - 'Mini thesis'